 - Water: Mist them every day and never allow them to dry out.
 They need extremely humid conditions to thrive.

 - Temperature: Warm tropical temperatures above fifty degrees.
-Obviously, they are not tolerant of frost.
+They are not tolerant of frost.

 - Soil: As epiphytes, they don’t necessarily need a medium at all…they’ll do just fine hanging, or mounted on a vertical surface.
 But they can also be grown in hanging baskets, in which case they’ll need a well-draining medium like chopped sphagnum.